-Some questions in the core are only asked at the first interview as they relate to characteristics which do not change over time (eg. sex, ethnic group).
-There is also a section on earnings from employment, which since Spring 1997 has been asked in respondents first and fifth interviews (prior to that it was asked only in the fifth interview).
+Some questions in the core are only asked at the first interview as they relate to characteristics that do not change over time (e.g. sex, ethnic group).
+There is also a section on earnings from employment, which since spring 1997 has been asked in respondents first and fifth interviews (prior to that it was asked only in the fifth interview).
 The earnings data are processed along with the rest of the data each quarter but are weighted separately.